This section covers what's new in Spring Framework 3.2. See also Appendix D, Migrating to Spring Framework 3.2

 First-class support for testing Spring MVC applications with a

-fluent API and without a servlet container.
-Server-side tests involve
+fluent API and without a Servlet container.
+Server-side tests involve use

-The available implementations are based on path extension, request parameter,
+request.
+The available implementations are based on the file extension,

-'Accept' header, and a fixed default content type.
-Equivalent options were
+query parameter, the 'Accept' header, or a fixed content type.

-use when configuring content negotiation options.
-It accepts one or
+class to use when configuring content negotiation options.

 The introduction of

-also enables smart suffix pattern matching for incoming requests.
+also enables selective suffix pattern matching for incoming requests.

 Classes annotated with

-hierarchies as opposed to the controller hierarchy within which they are declared.
+controller hierarchies as opposed to the controller hierarchy within which

 through classpath scanning.

-adds support for extracting matrix variables from the request URI.
+support for extracting matrix variables from the request URI.
+For more

 An abstract base class implementation of the

-simplify code-based registration of a DispatcherServlet and filters
+provided to simplify code-based registration of a DispatcherServlet and

 AbstractDispatcherServletInitializer and its